A List of the Trump Administration’s Attacks on DOJ

 - Jan 27:

 - Senior career ethics official Brad Weinsheimer is reassigned to “sanctuary cities” working group.
 Decision-making authority over ethics, employee discipline, disclosures to Congress, Inspector-General requests for grand-jury material, Office of Special Counsel referrals, and other sensitive matters is handed to political appointees.
+Justice Connection in Bloomberg Law: “Transferring the authority over ethics and employee discipline from a career stalwart like Brad Weinsheimer to partisan loyalists could further expose employees to political retribution, and exacerbate the culture of fear at the Department.
+This move should outrage anyone concerned about the rule of law.”

 - More than a dozen prosecutors who worked on special-counsel Jack Smith’s investigations into President Trump are fired; their termination letters state they cannot be “trusted” to “faithfully” implement President Trump’s agenda.